Overcoming the numerical sign problem in the Wigner dynamics via adaptive particle annihilation: Particle simulations of 6-D Wigner-Coulomb dynamics

-{\bf Growth of particle number}: PAUM can work only when $N_0$ is comparable to $K$, otherwise many particles are still left uncanceled.
-From Figure \ref{comp_particle_number}, the particle number after PAUM grows to $8\times 10^9$ at $t = 15$a.u. ($K \approx 4.9 \times 10^{10}$).
-By contrast, SPADE is capable to annihilate particles more efficiently and keeps the total particle after annihilation at a stable level, thereby maintaining the computational complexity.
+It is also observed that the particle reconstructions of $W_1(x_1, k_1, t)$ might not perfectly match the deterministic reference solutions at low contour values, where large errors are concentrated.
+This is possibly induced by the mixture of errors from (1) the sampling process, (2) the asymptotic error in SPA, (3) the cancelation of particles and (4) the histogram reconstruction.
+Actually, the particle estimator only approximates the Wigner function by finite weighted points in the weak sense, so that both $W_1(x_1, k_1, t)$ and $P_{xy}(x_1, x_2, t)$ have to be reconstructed by a piecewise constant function \eqref{histogram} with spacings $\Delta x = 0.3, \Delta k = 0.1$.
+This brings in a smoothing effect as the values of wavepackets are averaged in each bin \cite{Raviart1985}.
+Nonetheless, there is still a quantitative coincidence between deterministic and stochastic solutions and the difference can be gradually compensated under larger sample size, e.g., see the convergence trend in Figs.~\ref{comparison_SPADE_PAUM_N} and \ref{comparison_SPADE_PAUM}.

-{\bf Overfitting}: An exception is the group $N_0 = 4\times 10^6$, $\vartheta = 0.003$ in Figure \ref{growth_theta003} as the particle number grows even faster than PAUM and the growth ratio reaches $48$ at $6$a.u., resulting in a rapid increase in computational time (see Table \ref{cpu_time}).
-Such phenomenon is called overfitting and may augment the complexity of SPADE.
-Despite the accuracy of the group $\vartheta = 0.003$ and $N_0 = 4\times 10^6$ even outperforms that under PAUM with $N_0 = 1\times 10^9$ (see Figure \ref{comparison_1}), it is still NOT recommended to use too small $\vartheta$ for relatively small $N_0$ in consideration of efficiency.
+{\bf Growth of particle number}: In Fig.~\ref{comparison_SPADE_PAUM}, the particle number after PAUM grows from $10^8$ to $6.4\times 10^9$ at $t = 15$a.u. ($K \approx 4.9 \times 10^{10}$).
+By contrast, SPADE can annihilate particles more efficiently for $N_0\ge 4\times 10^7$.
+However, for $N_0 \le 10^7$ and too small $\vartheta$, the particle number still grows rapidly.
+Such oversampling problem may even hamper the accuracy as the redundant particles carrying stochastic noises are not removed (see the group $N_0= 10^7, \vartheta =0.005$ in Fig.~\ref{comparison_N1000}).